timoschwarzer/gitlab-monitor/CONFIGURATION.md

   // Whether to show the user that invoked the pipeline or not "showUsers": false,

+  // The page title, or null to hide
+  "title": null,

   // Limit projects by visibility
   // Can be: 'any', 'public', 'internal' or 'private' "projectVisibility": "any",